 A delegation from the Son La Provincial People's Committee surveyed the school construction site in Muong Lan commune.
 Photo: Quoc Tuan.

-Concluding the meeting, Chairman of the Provincial People's Committee Nguyen Dinh Viet emphasized: The construction of a system of inter-level boarding schools in the provincesborder communeis a major policy, demonstrating the deep concern of the Party and State for particularly difficult areas.
+Concluding the meeting, Chairman of the Provincial People's Committee Nguyen Dinh Viet emphasized: The construction of a system of inter-level boarding schools in the provincesborder communeis a major policy, demonstrating the deep concern of the Party and State for the particularly difficult areas.
 This is not only an important political task but also an opportunity to invest in our current and future generations of students.